sreerammarimuthu/SQuAD-v2-answer-extraction-n-unanswerable-detection/README.md

 # SQuAD-v2 Answer Extraction and Unanswerable Detection

-Why just read a passage when you can interrogate it?
 This repo shows how far a single, straightforward BERT-base can go on the formidable SQuAD 2.0 dataset, even when we only let it look at 30 % of the data.
 Alongside, we sketch an “UnQDetect” add-on that tells you when the best answer is “¯\_(ツ)_/¯ can’t answer”.

 ## Dataset